Walker Evans: Death and legacy

 Evans died at his apartment in New Haven, Connecticut in 1975.
 The last person Evans talked to was Hank O'Neal.
 In reference to the newly created A Vision Shared project, O'Neal recounts, "The picture on the back of the book, of him taking a picture – he actually called me up and told me he had found it”.
 “And then the next morning I got up and I had a phone call from Leslie Katz, who ran the Eakins Press.
 And Leslie said: ‘Isn’t it terrible about Walker Evans?’
 And I said: ‘What are you talking about?’
 He said: ‘He died last night.’
 I said: ‘Cut it out.
 I talked to him last night twice’ ...
 So an hour and a half after we had our conversation, he died.
 He had a stroke and died."

 In 1994, the estate of Walker Evans handed over its holdings to New York City's Metropolitan Museum of Art.
 The Metropolitan Museum of Art is the sole copyright holder for all works of art in all media by Walker Evans.
 The only exception is a group of about 1,000 negatives in collection of the Library of Congress, which were produced for the Resettlement Administration and Farm Security Administration; these works are in the public domain.

+In 2000, the Metropolitan Museum of Art mounted a retrospective of Walker's work.
+The exhibit included over 175 photographs spanning his career and material from the Walker archive.

 In 2000, Evans was inducted into the St. Louis Walk of Fame.